 Waste disposal

-If you have items that cannot be recycled at the park but can elsewhere, please pack them out.
+If you have items that cannot be recycled at the park but can be elsewhere, please pack them out.
 For example, parks cannot recycle soft plastics, but some stores and recycling depots can.

 Pet etiquette

-Leashing your dog keeps you, them, and other wildlife safe.
+Leashing your dog keeps you, them, and wildlife safe.
 Letting your dog off leash outside designated areas can damage trails and natural resources, and harm sensitive wildlife.
 It may also endanger or upset other park visitors.

 Please keep an eye out for signs regarding on- and off-leash areas and observe the rules strictly.
-If everyone follows these rules, there will continue to be plenty of pet-friendly spaces in BC parks.
+If everyone follows these rules, there will continue to be plenty of pet-friendly spaces in BC Parks.

 Fresh air